Ryan Ward

 Open Source Contributions

-I have contributed code to the FreeRTOS-Kernel and STM32 USB-PD Core repositories.
-I would love to fill this section out more as my skills progress.
+I have contributed to a few OSS projects, notable ones being the Rust compiler and their linting tool Clippy, the FreeRTOS-Kernel, and the STM32 USB-PD Core driver.
+I would love to fill this section out more in my spare time.

 Shout-out